Mohamedaslam227/Automatic-Fire-Extinguisher-IOT-Project/README.md

 3. **Power Supply**: Connect the 12V power supply to the motor driver and the Arduino.
 4. **Testing**: Test the system by simulating smoke and flame using a lighter or similar tool.

-## Circuit Design

-The system is designed to maintain a clean and well-organized layout.
-The power supply, motor driver, sensors, and actuators are all connected to the Arduino in an easy-to-follow manner.
-Ensure that the wiring is secure to avoid loose connections.

 ## Troubleshooting

 - **Fan or Pump Not Working**: Ensure the motor driver is correctly powered and the components are properly connected.